 A Youth Task Force and youth participants in other partnership groups and activities will create a pathway for young leaders in science and conservation to become involved in the EAAFP and potentially become future leaders in the Partnership.
 The Youth Task Force will be established under the CEPA Working Group pursuant to Paragraph 9(9) of the Partnership Documents.

-The term youth is defined to include those aged 18 to 35 years old in this context.
+The term youth is defined to include students, young professionals, early career researchers, and people in the early stages of their lives, with a focus on those in their early twenties to mid thirties.

 Diversity in participants is encouraged to ensure the youth involved are reflective of the population within the flyway.
 All EAAFP participants should strive to incorporate young people with skills in research, monitoring, habitat management and restoration, environmental education and outreach, and/or leadership.
 Resources for capacity building, and opportunities within EAAFP should be considered for highly motivated young people regardless of formal educational background.